Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: support using the calibration line as the vertical axis or use image axes.
     Improved - Annotations: save and restore the mirror flag in KVA files.
     Improved - Capture: support loading KVA files in the capture screen using the File menu.
+    Improved - Capture: capture screens monitor the last exported KVA and reload it automatically when modified.
     Improved - Capture: allow manipulation of visible objects even if not on the first keyframe.
     Improved - Capture: camera streams are now disconnected when the computer enters sleep mode.
     Improved - Capture: delay is temporary disabled when opening the camera configuration dialog.